aszepieniec/stark-anatomy/docs/stark.md

  2. The linking part that establishes that the boundary quotients are linked to the transition quotient(s).
 To randomize this, the execution trace for every register is extended with $4s$ uniformly random field elements.
 The number $4s$ comes from the number $s$ of colinearity checks in the FRI protocol: every colinearity check induces two queries in the initial codeword.
 The two values of the transition quotient codeword need to be linked two four values of the boundary quotient codewords.

 It is important to guarantee that none of the x-coordinates that are queried as part of FRI correspond to x-coordinates used for interpolating the execution trace.
 This is one of the reasons why coset-FRI comes in handy.
 Nevertheless, other solutions can address this problem.

+Lastly, if the field is not large enough (specifically, if its cardinality is significantly less than $2^\lambda$ for security level $\lambda$), then salts need to be appended to the leafs when building the Merkle tree.
+Specifically, every leaf needs $\lambda$ bits of randomness, and if it does not come from the field element then it must come from an explicit appendix.

+Without leaf salts, the Merkle tree and its paths are deterministic for a given codeword.
+This codeword is still somewhat random, because the polynomial that generates it has randomizers.
+However, every leaf has at most $\vert \mathbb{F}_ p \vert$ bits of entropy, and when this number of smaller than $\lambda$, the attacker is likely to find duplicate hash digests.
+In other words, he can notice, with less than $2^\lambda$ work, that the same value is being input to the hash function.
+This observation leads to a distinguisher between authentic and simulated transcript, which in turn undermines zero-knowledge.

 ## Implementation